WELCOME TO WEM'S HIGH SCHOOL COUNSELING PAGE

 The goal of WEM's School Counseling Program is to meet the needs of all students, personally and academically, in an empathetic, proactive, accessible and professional manner.
 We believe that a comprehensive counseling and guidance program is an essential part of education for all students, at all levels.
 These programs facilitate student development in educational, career, and social/personal domains.
 Our program helps promote responsible, productive citizenship and lifelong learning.
 High School Counselors work with students in acquiring guidance competencies that form the foundation for the next educational and occupational levels as well as address personal, social and mental health concerns.
 They assist students to develop realistic educational, life and career plans based on a clear understanding of themselves, their needs, interests, and skills.

-During this time of distance learning, I can be reached by email from 10:00-3:00pm Monday-Friday.
-Email is the fastest way to contact me, but I will also be checking my school voicemail semi-regularly.
+I can be reached by email or phone from 8:30-3:00pm Monday-Friday.
 You may contact me about registration, testing (ACT, Accuplacer, etc) updates, student accommodations, or other counseling needs during this time.CONTACT

 High School Counselor - Grades 9-12